BrotherofOracleMan/Dreams-Project/README.md

 Reference: https://alioguzhan.medium.com/how-to-use-scrapy-with-django-application-c16fabd0e62e

 ### ToDo List for Backend
-- [ ] Create a spider that writes data to a database.
-Make sure to use a websocket to communicate with Django.
+- [X] Create a spider that writes data to a database.
 - [ ] Design the Django REST API that fetches the data from DataBase
-- [ ] Make sure the Django View triggers the crawl.
+- [ ] Make sure the Django View triggers the crawl through a websocket
 - [ ] Implement different kind of searches with the database based on dates and word
 - [ ] Implement creating a dream and inserting the dream.